Alia Shawkat: 2016–present: Search Party and other work

 In 2019, Shawkat starred in the film Animals (directed by Australian director Sophie Hyde) as Tyler, a high-living American partier in Dublin.
 It is a film about a friendship that changes after Laura (played by Holliday Grainger) gets engaged to her teetotalling boyfriend.
 Shawkat said that she had never played a character like Tyler before, and found her previous characters more relatable.
 She was "excited to play someone who was so fun, but so damaged".
+In 2026, she made her stage debut in the revival of the Clare Barron play You Got Older starring opposite Peter Friedman at the Cherry Lane Theater Off-Broadway.

 Personal life

 When not acting, Shawkat enjoys singing, drawing, and painting.
-She occasionally sings in jazz bars, though she only sings jazz standards; her grandfather taught her many of the songs she knows.
+She occasionally sings in jazz bars, where she sings jazz standards; her grandfather taught her many of the songs she knows.
 At one point, Shawkat attempted to learn welding, hoping to make metal sculptures.
 She considers it essential for her to pursue different forms of art, stating, "They feed each other.
 If I didn't have the other ones, I don't think I could just act."